 • Call screening: Evaluates an incoming call’s characteristics against predefined criteria to determine whether it is accepted.

-• Call notify: Define the conditions that must be met for an email to be sent after receiving a specific call, including the caller’s name and number.
+• Call notify: Define the conditions for sending an email after receiving a specific call, including the caller’s name and number.

-• Extension dialing number change: Configure the extension numbering scheme for each of your office locations to ensure direct contact with employees.
+• Extension dialing number change: Configure the extension numbering scheme for each office location to ensure direct employee contact.

 • Priority alerts: Set a unique phone ring sound or custom ring pattern for specific callers.